Walking with Dinosaurs: Books

 A companion book, Walking with Dinosaurs: A Natural History, was written by Tim Haines to accompany the first screening of the series in 1999.
 The settings of some of the six episodes were changed between the time the book was written and the screening of the television series, and some of their names were changed: New Blood is set at Ghost Ranch, and Cruel Sea is set at or near Solnhofen in Germany near what then were the Vindelicisch Islands.
 The book elaborated on the background for each story, went further in explaining the science on which much of the program is based, and included descriptions of several animals not identified or featured in the series.
 A Natural History received a positive review in the book review magazine Publishers Weekly, where it was called "magnificent" and "marvelously illustrated".

 A companion volume to the first book, Walking with Dinosaurs: The Evidence, by David Martill and Darren Naish was published in 2000.
 It went into more detail about the research and suppositions that went into making the series.
 Michael J. Benton also wrote an accompanying book on the science of the series, titled Walking with Dinosaurs: The Facts.
 In addition to these larger volumes, there were also numerous children's books released to accompany Walking with Dinosaurs, including 3D albums, sticker albums, photo journals as well as shorter science books geared towards children.

 Exhibition

-The success of Walking with Dinosaurs resulted in the creation of both exhibits and traveling exhibitions.
+The success of Walking with Dinosaurs resulted in the creation of both exhibits and travelling exhibitions.
 Only a few months after the series had aired, Walking with Dinosaurs: The Exhibition was put up in the summer of 2000 at the Yorkshire Museum in York, England.
 The exhibition featured an assortment of different animal exhibits, each having some connection to the series, including props, maquettes, newly made models and actual fossil material.
 Among the fossils on display was a skeleton of a Plateosaurus.
 Also included in the exhibition were a video and TV monitor playing The Making Of Walking with Dinosaurs.
 The opening of the exhibition was attended by consultants of the series, such as David Martill.
 The guest of honour was Prince Philip, Duke of Edinburgh.